Volume 02 — 2026A Bread-First Stand Mixer

 03

-From slow-fold for a hydrated dough to whisk speeds for meringue.
+Three working speeds plus a pulse — from slow-fold for hydrated dough to a whisk-fast finish for meringue.
 A single dial.

 04

-Sized for four 750 g loaves.
+Sized for up to four 750 g loaves.
 Tall sides keep flour off the counter.

 05